-- 36. This service involves a variety of transmitters, generally used to relay broadcast programming to the public (through translator and booster stations) or within the program distribution chain (from a remote news gathering unit back to the station).
+36. This service involves a variety of transmitters, generally used to relay broadcast programming to the public (through translator and booster stations) or within the program distribution chain (from a remote news gathering unit back to the station).
 The Commission has not developed a definition of small entities applicable to broadcast auxiliary licensees.
-Therefore, the applicable definitions of small entities are those, noted previously, under the SBA rules applicable to radio broadcasting stations and television broadcasting stations.113 - There are currently 3.237 FM translators and boosters, and 2,964 TV translators.114 The FCC does not collect financial information on any broadcast facility, and the Department of Commerce does not collect financial information on these auxiliary broadcast facilities.
+Therefore, the applicable definitions of small entities are arrive at 1,200 stations categorized as small businesses.

+those, noted previously, under the SBA rules applicable to radio broadcasting stations and television broadcasting stations.114

+37. There are currently 3,237 FM translators and boosters, and 2,964 TV translators.
+115 The FCC does not collect financial information on any broadcast facility, and the Department of Commerce does not collect financial information on these auxiliary broadcast facilities.
 We believe, however, that most, if not all, of these auxiliary facilities could be classified as small businesses by themselves.
 We also recognize that most commercial translators and boosters are owned by a parent station which, in some cases, would be covered by the revenue definition of small business entity discussed above.
 These stations would likely have annual revenues that exceed the SBA maximum to be designated as a small business (either \$5 million for a radio station or \$10.5 million for a TV station).
-Furthermore, they do not meet the Small Business Act's definition of a "small business concern" because they are not independently owned and operated.115
+Furthermore, they do not meet the Small Business Act's definition of a "small business concern" because they are not independently owned and operated.
+116